 4. I keep a plastic cup in my shower.
-When I am ready to rinse my hair, I pour about 1 capful of the rinse into my cup.
+When I am ready to use my ACV rinse in my hair, I pour about 1 capful of the rinse into my cup.
 Then I add shower water to make up about 1 cup of water plus rinse.
 I dump all of that on my head after shampooing.

-For other great DIY Personal Care Products, check out:
+For More Great DIY Personal Care Products, check out:

 Have you ever used an apple cider vinegar hair rinse?